 Those who come from successful, data-driven companies have seen first-hand the importance of data and are naturally oriented to embracing it.
 Additionally, they will bring best practices and skills with them.

 This is not to say exclude someone just because they don't have one of these companies on their resume.
+Furthermore, considering a tableau consulting service could be beneficial.
+With their expertise in Tableau, they can help you visualize your data in a way that makes it easier to understand, interpret, and use in your decision-making process.

 Screen for data-driven employees.